MicrosoftDocs/SupportArticles-docs/support/azure/devops/git-clone-push-operation-failing-devops-repo.md

 ## Troubleshoot issues with Git clone to a repository

-When you try cloning a repository in GitHub, various issues such as, proxy configuration, SSL certificate, or credential cache problems , might cause the Git clone operation to fail.
+When you try to clone a repository in GitHub, various issues such as, proxy configuration, SSL certificate, or credential cache problems may cause the Git clone operation to fail.

 ## Troubleshooting check list

 To identify the cause of the issues, follow these steps:

-1. Enable [verbose tracing](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt--v) to set verbose level of tracing for the Git commands that you're running.
+1. Enable [verbose tracing](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt--v) to set the verbose level of tracing for the Git commands that you're running.

 2. Set the following variables in sequence, and run the Git commands for each set variable to get more information on the errors.
-    - GIT_TRACE=1
+    - `GIT_TRACE=1`
-    - GIT_TRACE_PACKET=1
+    - `GIT_TRACE_PACKET=1`
-    - GIT_TRACE_CURL_NO_DATA=1
+    - `GIT_TRACE_CURL_NO_DATA=1`
-    - GIT_CURL_VERBOSE=1
+    - `GIT_CURL_VERBOSE=1`

-The level of tracing of these variables provides more information about the errors that are causing issues as similar to the following example:
+The level of tracing of these variables provides more information about the errors that are causing issues similar to the following example:

 :::image type="content" source="media/Git-clone-push-operation-failing-devops/Git-clone-cmd-verbose-checklist.png" alt-text="Git clone error information by running commands in verbose mode":::